GeorginHsu/GeorginHsu.github.io/_publications/rbench.md

 collection: publications
 category: conferences
 permalink: https://arxiv.org/pdf/2505.02018
 excerpt: 'In this paper, we introduce a graduate-level, multi-disciplinary, EnglishChinese benchmark, dubbed as Reasoning Bench (R-Bench), for assessing the reasoning capability of both language and multimodal models.
-RBench spans 1,094 questions across 108 subjects for language model evaluation and 665 questions across 83 subjects for multimodal model testing in both English and Chinese. #693.'
+RBench spans 1,094 questions across 108 subjects for language model evaluation and 665 questions across 83 subjects for multimodal model testing in both English and Chinese.'
 date: 2025-05-04
 venue: 'ICML2025'
 paperurl: 'https://arxiv.org/pdf/2505.02018'